emaballarin/qwop-gym-leaner/README.md

 - https://github.com/juanto121/qwop-ai
 - https://github.com/ShawnHymel/qwop-ai

-In comparison, qwop-gym offers several key features:
+In comparison, qwop-gym-leaner offers several key features:

 - the env is _performant_ - perfect for on-policy algorithms as observations can be collected at great speeds (more than 2000 observations/sec on an Apple